Epictetus

-Epictetus taught that philosophy is a way of life and not simply a theoretical discipline.
-To Epictetus, all external events are beyond our control; we should accept whatever happens calmly and dispassionately.
-However, individuals are responsible for their own actions, which they can examine and control through rigorous self-discipline.
+Epictetus studied Stoic philosophy under Musonius Rufus and after manumission, his formal emancipation from slavery, he began to teach philosophy.
+When philosophers were banished from Rome by Emperor Domitian toward the end of the first century, Epictetus founded a school of philosophy in Nicopolis.
+He taught that philosophy is a way of life and not simply a theoretical discipline.
+To Epictetus, all external events are beyond our control; he argues that we should accept whatever happens calmly and dispassionately.
+However, he held that individuals are responsible for their own actions, which they can examine and control through rigorous self-discipline.
+His teachings were written down and published by his pupil Arrian in his Discourses and Enchiridion.
+They influenced many later thinkers, including Marcus Aurelius, Pascal, Diderot, Montesquieu, Rabelais, and Samuel Johnson.

 Life

-Epictetus was born around AD 50, presumably at Hierapolis, Phrygia.
-The name his parents gave him is unknown; the word epíktētos (ἐπίκτητος) in Greek simply means "gained" or "acquired"; the Greek philosopher Plato, in his Laws, used the term to mean property that is "added to one's hereditary property".
-He spent his youth in Rome as a slave to Epaphroditus, a wealthy freedman and secretary to Nero.
+Having described himself as old in 108 AD, Epictetus is presumed to have been born around AD 50, at Hierapolis, Phrygia.
+The name given by his parents is unknown.
+The name by which he is known is derived from the word epíktētos (ἐπίκτητος) that in Greek, simply means "gained" or "acquired"; the Greek philosopher Plato, in his Laws, used that term to mean property that is "added to one's hereditary property".
+Epictetus spent his youth in Rome as a slave to Epaphroditus, a wealthy freedman who was secretary to Nero.
+Epictetus's social position was thus complicated, combining the low status of a slave with the high status of one with a personal connection to imperial power.